Richard Simcott: Early life and background

 Originally from Chester, Simcott's first language was English.
 He began learning French in school at the age of five, and since he grew up near the England–Wales border in a family of joint English and Welsh heritage, he learnt Welsh as well.
 After his father remarried to a Thai woman, he started to learn Thai during his teenage years after visiting Thailand.

 Simcott expressed the desire to learn German in school but his teachers would not permit him to learn it along with French.
 In high school he joined a geography trip to Germany, just to be exposed to the language.
 He obtained a Spanish GCSE and A-level and did a combined course in French, Spanish, Italian and Portuguese at the University of Hull.
 He sat in on lectures in Swedish and Old Icelandic and did language exchanges in Romanian and Catalan.
-He spent time immersing French, Spanish and Italian in Lyon, Malaga and Verona respectively.
+He spent time immersing French, Spanish and Italian in Lyon, Málaga and Verona respectively.

 After graduation he worked as an au pair in Germany, and cycled to the Netherlands to learn Dutch.
 While in the Netherlands he took Greek lessons in Rotterdam and Arabic lessons in Leiden.
 He later studied Czech in Prague.
 He states that "it turned out that speaking a language abroad with local people was an ideal way to learn, especially in a time before the internet."
 In 2003 he met his future wife, a Macedonian native with a south-east Slavic languages and literature degree, while on a train through the Balkans, and subsequently moved to Skopje, where he has since become fluent in Macedonian and numerous other languages of southeastern Europe.